gainwell-ohio/spbm/docs/CNS/movement_disorders.md

 - History of unacceptable/toxic side effects to medications not requiring prior approval

+## Additional Criteria

+### Tardive Dyskinesia

-## Additional Criteria for the Treatment of Tardive Dyskinesia
+Additional Criteria for the Treatment of Tardive Dyskinesia

 - Prescribed by a Neurologist or Psychiatrist

 - Ingrezza is ONLY indicated for the treatment of Tardive Dyskinesia

+### Huntington's Disease

-## Additional Criteria For Austedo for the Treatment of Huntington's Disease
+Additional Criteria for Austedo for the Treatment of Huntington's Disease

 - The patient must have a failure to respond to maximally tolerated dose of tetrabenazine